Alexiades - UTK

 First you prepare your plot as you want it in gnuplot.
 Then:

-gnuplot> set term postscript (will produce postscript output)
+gnuplot> set term pdf (will produce PDF )

-gnuplot> set output "printme.ps" (output to any filename.ps you want)
+gnuplot> set output "printme.pdf" (any filename.pdf you want)

-gnuplot> replot (recreates plot but you don't see it, goes to file)
+gnuplot> replot (recreates plot but you don't see it, goes to output file)

 2. Producing png (image file, similar to .jpg)